gvellut/scribus_utils/README.md

 ### Image_AlignInFrame

-Align an image in its frame, keepin its current zoom level (taken from the Scribus wiki, slioghtly modified)
+Align an image in its frame, keepin its current zoom level (taken from the Scribus wiki, slightly modified)

 ### Image_Cleanup